asimeet/ecom-fe/README.md

     export REACT_APP_PDP_API_KEY={EXTERNAL_API_KEY set in production environment for backend}
     export REACT_APP_PDP_BASEURL={your production url for product-description-page microservice}
   ```
-2. On the ecom-fe folder level use following to start frontend
+2. On the ecom-fe folder level use the following command to start frontend
   ```sh
     npm run start-prod
   ```